Skip to Main Content

 Your grade is computed out of 1000 points.
 The donut chart to the right has the distribution of the 1000 points among assignments, recitation attendance, quizzes and exams.

-Each assignment is worth 98 points, 95 points for your program submission and 3 points for your post-assignment reflection.
-An extra 10 points can be earned with the early submissions, totaling to 108 points per assignment (if you start early!
+There are 5 assignments.
+Each assignment is worth 88 points, 85 points for your program submission and 3 points for your post-assignment reflection.
+The last 4 assignment have an extra 10 points can be earned with the early submissions, totaling to 98 points per assignment (if you start early)!

 Each recitation is 5 points (3 attendance, 1 pre quiz, 1 post quiz).
 You have to attend at least 10 out of 13 recitations and take the respective quizzes for the full 50 points.
 Quiz points are dependent upon recitation attendance (if you don’t attend a recitation it is 0 (zero) points even if you take the quizzes).
 Canvas will retain the highest 10 scores (up to 50 points) and drop the remaining 3 lowest scores.